- Aggie Muster Committee

 Aggie Muster Committee

-Aggies gathered together on June 26, 1883 to live over again their college days, the victories and defeats won and lost upon the drill field and classroom.
-Eventually the annual gathering evolved into a celebration of Texas Independence on San Jacinto Day – April 21st.
-Over time the tradition has changed but its very essence has remained “If there is an A&M man in one-hundred miles of you,you are expected to get together, eat a little, and live over the days you spent at the A&M College of Texas.”
-Muster is celebrated in more than four-hundred places world-wide, with the largest ceremony on the Texas A&M campus in College Station.
-The Muster Committee is responsible for organizing and planning every aspect of the tradition, from speaker to barbeque, awareness to the roll call this committee continues the livelihood of this great tradition year after year.
+Organizes the most sacred and time-honored traditions at Texas A&M. Over time, the tradition has changed, but its very essence has remained.
+"If there is an A&M man in one-hundred miles of you, you are expected to get together, eat a little, and live over the days you spent at the A&M College of Texas."
+Muster is celebrated in more than four hundred places worldwide, with the largest ceremony on the Texas A&M campus in College Station.
+The Muster Committee is responsible for organizing and planning every aspect of the tradition, including the speaker, roll call, and barbeque.
+Click the title to visit the website.

 Aggie Recruitment Committee